 Full and partial dentures are relatively inexpensive options for replacing multiple missing teeth.
 Modern dentures are made of attractive, durable materials and they are virtually indistinguishable from natural teeth.
 Torrey Pines Dental Arts provides dentures that are crafted to complement each patient’s facial features.
 For the best possible results, patients can have their dentures securely anchored to the jawbone with dental implants, which keep the dentures from slipping or shifting.

 Dental implants are one of the best solutions for missing teeth, whether the teeth were lost due to an accident, disease, tooth extractions, or another cause.
 Since a dental implant replaces the root of a missing tooth, dentists are able to anchor an artificial replacement tooth directly to the jawbone without depending on support from the surrounding teeth.
-Dr. Richard Sherman consults with patients considering dental implants to determine if implants are the best solution for their tooth loss.
-He also restores dental implants and mini dental implants, and refers patients who need to either Dr. Anthony J. Opilka, our periodontist, or Dr. Mark D. Breese, our Oral and Maxillofacial Surgeon.
+Our surgeons Dr. Hector Caballero, and Dr. Anthony Opilka consult with patients who are considering dental implants to determine if implants are the best solution for their tooth loss.
+They work closely with our restorative dentists to achieve the most stable and long-lasting dental implant.

 Statistics show that 69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
 Furthermore, by age 74, 26% of adults have lost all of their permanent teeth.